A special, live planetarium show developed by planetarium specialist Alex Boxley each month. The show lasts 1hr including questions and answers.

 Don’t sweat the small stuff, or so the saying goes, but we ignore the little things in space at our peril.
 For instance 65 million years ago an object just a few miles across changed the course of life on earth forever by wiping out the dinosaurs, and the various small moons, comets, asteroids and dwarf planets we are now exploring are forcing us to re-evaluate our perceptions of the universe.
 Join us as we tour some of the enigmatic, if modestly sized, wonders of our solar system.

-Showings at 6pm & 8.10pm on the Saturday dates, and 3pm on the Tuesday.
+Showings at 6pm & 8.10pm on the Saturday dates.

 £10 adult / £8 concessions